Telsey Advisory Group Reiterates Signet Jewelers (SIG) Market Perform Recommendation

 IJR - iShares Core S&P Small-Cap ETF holds 3,161K shares representing 6.96% ownership of the company.
 In it's prior filing, the firm reported owning 3,314K shares, representing a decrease of 4.84%.
 The firm decreased its portfolio allocation in SIG by 22.50% over the last quarter.

-VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 1,352K shares representing 2.98% ownership of the company.
-In it's prior filing, the firm reported owning 1,341K shares, representing an increase of 0.86%.
-The firm increased its portfolio allocation in SIG by 6.53% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 1,357K shares representing 2.99% ownership of the company.
+In it's prior filing, the firm reported owning 1,352K shares, representing an increase of 0.33%.
+The firm decreased its portfolio allocation in SIG by 22.33% over the last quarter.

 Gmt Capital holds 1,306K shares representing 2.88% ownership of the company.
 In it's prior filing, the firm reported owning 1,027K shares, representing an increase of 21.41%.
 The firm increased its portfolio allocation in SIG by 2.93% over the last quarter.